Performative Reinforcement Learning with Linear Markov Decision Process: Introduction

 Recently, \citet{MTR23} introduced the framework of \emph{performative reinforcement learning} to encompass such reactive setting in reinforcement learning.
 In performative RL, the deployed policy affects both the reward and the probability transition function of the underlying MDP.
 In contrary to the classical RL, there is no fixed optimal policy, rather the new goal is to find a \emph{performatively stable policy}, a policy which is optimal with respect to the updated MDP after deployment.
 The main result of \cite{MTR23} is that repeatedly optimizing a regularized value function converges to an approximate performative stable policy in a \emph{tabular} setting.

 However, most of the practical applications of RL involve a large number of states, and requires \emph{function approximation} to deal with the complexity of the optimal policy or value function.
-Indeed, most of the success of RL~\parencite{mnih2015human, lillicrap2015continuous, GO17} can be attributed to handling large scale state spaces through deep neural networks.
-On the theoretical side, a significant effort has also been invested to design provable RL algorithms with various complexities of function approximation~\parencite{JYWJ20, jin2021bellman, zhou2021nearly, yang2020reinforcement}.
+Indeed, most of the success of RL~\citep{mnih2015human, lillicrap2015continuous, GO17} can be attributed to handling large scale state spaces through deep neural networks.
+On the theoretical side, a significant effort has also been invested to design provable RL algorithms with various complexities of function approximation~\citep{JYWJ20, jin2021bellman, zhou2021nearly, yang2020reinforcement}.
 However, these works assume a \emph{static} setting as the underlying MDP doesn't change in response to the policy, and as discussed earlier, cannot address the concerns of real-world applications.
 In this work, our goal is the design of provable RL algorithms with function approximation in the presence of \emph{performativity}.
 In particular, we ask the following questions. \begin{quote} Can we design provably efficient RL algorithms that converge to \emph{performatively stable policy} under linear function approximation?
 Moreover, when there is only access to a finite number of samples, can we obtain stable policies with statistical and computational complexities depending only on the dimension of the features? \end{quote}